Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Sparse Graph Design and Peeling Decoder

 \begin{lem}[Density evolution] Denote by $\mathcal{T}_{i}$ the event where the local $2i$-neighorhood $\mathcal{N}_{\textrm{e}}^{2{i}}$ of every edge in the graph is tree-like and let $Z_{i}$ be the total number of edges that are not decoded after $i$ (an arbitrarily large but fixed) peeling iterations.
 For any $\varepsilon>0$, there exists a finite number of iteration $i>0$ such that

-where the expectation is taken with respect to the random graph ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ with the left regular degree ${d}$ and the redundancy parameter $\eta=R/K$ chosen from Table \ref{Table_beta}. \end{lem} Based on this lemma, we can see that if the pruned bipartite graph has a local neighborhood that is tree-like up to depth $2i$ for every edge, the peeling decoder on average peels off all but an arbitrarily small fraction of the edges in the graph.
+where the expectation is taken with respect to the random graph ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ with the left regular degree ${d}$ and the redundancy parameter $\eta=R/K$ chosen from Table \ref{Table_beta} below.

+\end{lem} Based on this lemma, we can see that if the pruned bipartite graph has a local neighborhood that is tree-like up to depth $2i$ for every edge, the peeling decoder on average peels off all but an arbitrarily small fraction of the edges in the graph.
 We prove this lemma below.

-\begin{proof} Let $Z_{i}^{\textrm{e}}\in\{0,1\}$ be the random variable denoting the presence of edge $e$ after $i$ iterations, thus
+\begin{proof} Let $Z_{i}^{(\textrm{e})}\in\{0,1\}$ be the random variable denoting the presence of edge $e$ after $i$ iterations, thus